s00500/command-toolbar/README.md

 command-webui
 ===============

-Atom editor webinterface toolbar with easily customized buttons for any command and a nice toolbar in atom itself.
+Atom Editor **web interface command palett** with easily customized buttons for any command and a nice toolbar in atom itself.
+Can also trigger atom commands on save.

 ![Image inserted by Atom editor package auto-host-markdown-image](http://i.imgur.com/WKiq18y.gif?delhash=yjNlcuDbSIQTrEX)

+This package is based on the cool work of [Mark Hahn](https://github.com/mark-hahn/command-toolbar), but I desperately wanted to have some kind of interface for my tablet that I can quickly customise

 ## Installation

 Run `apm install command-webui` or use the settings screen.

+## Webinterface Usage

+To enable the webserver just trigger the **command-webui:start-server** command, to stop it again **command-webui:stop-server**
+There are no default keyBindings

+The web interface will then start on your selected port (default is 3030, changeable in the settings)

+You can scroll up and down in the interface and also activate a wake lock. the interface reconnects automatically when it uses connection or you restart the server.

+All elements in the interface take their names and order from the toolbar, once the web interface is active you can just hide the toolbar. :-)

-## Usage
+## Toolbar Usage

 * **Open/close** the toolbar using the command `command-toolbar:toggle`.
 By default it is bound to the key `ctrl-6`.
 * **Execute** a command by simply clicking on its button.